cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

-Asymmetric (or augmented) Password Authenticated Key Exchange (aPAKE) protocols are designed to provide password authentication and mutually authenticated key exchange without relying on PKI (except during user/password registration) and without disclosing passwords to servers or other entities other than the client machine.
+Asymmetric (or augmented) Password Authenticated Key Exchange (aPAKE) protocols are designed to provide password authentication and mutually authenticated key exchange in a client-server setting without relying on PKI (except during user/password registration) and without disclosing passwords to servers or other entities other than the client machine.
 A secure aPAKE should provide the best possible security for a password